bkrug/tms9918a-midframe/README.md

 and the timer-interrupt triggers in the consistently blank rows.
 The game configures the timer interrupts to trigger at places on the screen where the pixel row is a single solid color.

+In the text-editor, you'll still see a fair amount of flicker though when you type things.

 ## Emulators vs. real hardware

 The demos in this repo specify particular pixel rows where interrupts should occur as a number in the range 0 to 191.